A-D-DBS-application/web-application-2025-group-5/README.md

 ## Kanban Board

 Starting from Sprint 2, our team began using a structured kanban board to manage and track the development workflow.
-The board is divided into three stages — To Do, In Progress, and Complete — and includes all major features of the RoutePlanner application.
+The board is divided into three stages: To Do, In Progress, and Complete This kanban board includes all major features of the RoutePlanner application.
 * https://miro.com/app/board/uXjVGdBdw2o=/?share_link_id=509268197018

 ## Feedback Sessions